 Nobody will blame you if you decide to spend more than one day in Hvar – the island is simply that beautiful.
 However, should you opt to stay longer, be aware that this opens up an opportunity for some spectacular day trips.
 These combine incredible natural wonders and unique swimming spots with fantastic food and wines and should not be missed.
 Here are a few trips you will want to consider.

 Blue & Green Cave

 There are several tours to choose from on the island, and they all pretty much include the same four stops.
-Green cave, Stiniva Beach, Blue Cave and Pakleni Islands.
-You can’t miss this tour as it takes to you some of the most impressive places in the world!
-If you’re lucky, you might even see some dolphins, but even if you don’t, you’ll swim in the gorgeous dark blue and emerald green caves.
+Green Cave, Stiniva Beach, Blue Cave and Pakleni Islands.
+Don’t miss this tour if at all possible as it takes to you some of the most impressive places in the world!
+If you’re lucky, you might even see some dolphins, but even if you don’t, you’ll get to swim in the gorgeous dark blue and emerald green caves.

 Secret Island Tour

-The secret island tour takes you around the entire island with visits to the local wineries.
-If you’re a wine lover, definitely take the tour!
-You’ll also visit the off-track beaches and the other island towns such as Stari Grad and Jelsa.
-This is a very romantic thing to do in Hvar, perfect for a couple looking to enjoy the best the island has to offer.
+The Secret Island Tour takes you around the entire island with visits to the local wineries.
+If you’re a wine enthusiast, this is something you can’t afford to miss because Hvar wines are excellent!
+You’ll also visit the off-track beaches and other island towns such as Stari Grad and Jelsa.
+This is a very romantic thing to do in Hvar, perfect for couples looking to enjoy the best the island has to offer.

-Hvar has a catamaran heading to Korcula every day, so if you have time, head over to Korcula island, a beautiful historic island that’ll take your breath away.
+Hvar has a catamaran heading to Korčula every day, so if you have time, head over to this island, a beautiful historic place that’ll take your breath away.
 The beautiful dense forests and medieval churches, houses and palaces are great for all lovers of history.
-You can take a boat to Dubrovnik from Korcula, so if Dubrovnik is on your itinerary, Korcula is a perfect stop in between Hvar and Dubrovnik.
+You can take a boat to Dubrovnik from Korčula too, so if Dubrovnik is on your itinerary, Korčula is a perfect stop on your way from Hvar.